h-ohsaki/chatgpt-el/README.md

 3. In Emacs, move the point (i.e., the cursor in Emacs) at the end of the query text.
 Alternatively, you can select the region containing the query text.
-Then, type `C-c q` or execute `M-x chatgpt-query`.
-With `C-u C-c q`, you can revise the query in the minibuffer.
+Then, type `C-c b` or execute `M-x chatgpt-query`.
+With `C-u C-c b`, you can revise the query in the minibuffer.
 With `C-u C-u C-c q`, you will be prompted what query prefix is prepended to the query text.

 4. The query is automatically submitted to the AI in your Chromium/Chrome.